invpuppet/test-tellia/README.md

 Here we can see which layer depends on what:

-- the infrastructure depends on the domain to implements it's port, never the other ay around.
+- The infrastructure depends on the domain to implement its ports, never the other way around.
-- the application only know the domain but never the true implementation.
+- The application only knows the domain but never the true implementation.

 ## Task 4 Improvement

 ### Logger

-Why logger :
+Why logging:

-- In case of error/bug, we can locate it easely through the process
+- In case of error or bug, we can locate it easily throughout the process
-- It doesn't change the actual process and can be implemanted with nestjs internal logger
+- It does not change the actual process and can be implemented with the NestJS built-in logger

-Tradeoff :
+Tradeoff:

-- Doesn't prevent the error, just let us know if it happens
+- Does not prevent errors, just lets us know when they happen

 ## Task 5